zuuzlo/impact_radius_api/README.md

 ImpactRadiusAPI.account_sid = ENV["IR_ACCOUNT_SID"] #can be in app/config/initializer/impact_radius_api.rb of RoR
 mediapartners = ImpactRadiusAPI::Mediapartners.new
 options = {
-  type: BANNER #for only banner ads default is both banner and text link.
+  type: "BANNER" #for only banner ads default is both banner and text link.
 }
 response = mediapartners.get("Ads", options)
 response.data.each do |ad|